MARTIN M. LOONEY

 PRESIDENT PRO TEMPORE OF THE STATE SENATE

-Martin Looney currently is in his thirteenth term having been elected to the State Senate in 1992.
+Martin Looney currently is in his fourteenth term, having been elected to the State Senate in 1992, following six terms as a State Representative.
 In January of 2015, Senator Looney was elected by the members of the State Senate to serve as President Pro Tempore, the highest-ranking legislator in the Connecticut General Assembly.
-He was re-elected to that position in January of 2017.
+He was re-elected to that position in January of 2017 and again in January 2019.

 Prior to his election as Senate President, Senator Looney served 12 years as Senate Majority Leader.
 Prior to becoming Majority Leader, he served six years as Senate Chair of the Finance, Revenue and Bonding Committee; Chairman of the Banks Committee; and one term as Ranking Member of the Judiciary Committee.